By Praveen Kannan and Anna Strokolyst The Hotspot Shield team believes the internet should be open and secure …

 The reason you want to do this is simple: Airlines have different rates for different locations.
-A person booking a flight in Brazil, for example, may pay more for a ticket than a person booking the same trip from Mexico.
+A person booking a flight in Brazil, for example, may pay more for a ticket than a person booking that exact same trip from Mexico.
 And the differences can be substantial—hundreds of dollars, even.

 Let’s look at an example

 Using our Hotspot Shield VPN application, we looked at flights on Kayak from Indianapolis, Indiana, to Manchester, England.